cactus-compute/cactus-kotlin/README.md

 ## Getting Started

 ### Context Initialization (Required)
-Initialize the Cactus context in your Activity's `onCreate()` method before using any SDK functionality:
+Initialize the Cactus context in your Activity's `onCreate()` method before using any SDK functionality:f
 ```kotlin
 import com.cactus.CactusContextInitializer